 There are many differing views here, but accelerated graduation implies a very crude, in or out, choice.
 More relevant is the role that aid and other development resources can play in different contexts, and how a mix of such resources can best be applied.
 Therefore, it seems the issue is more one of targeting rather than qualification.
 What’s not in doubt, is that even under the current rules for the DAC list, the graduation process is set to continue.

-You can also use the data visualization tool below to see country by country growth forecasts relative to the ODA and IDA thresholds.
+You can also use the data visualisation tool below to see country by country growth forecasts relative to the ODA and IDA thresholds.

 The ideas expressed in this paper are those of the author and do not necessarily represent views of the OECD, the OECD’s Development Assistance Committee (DAC), or their member countries, or the endorsement of any approach described therein.